expo/expo/docs/pages/introduction/why-not-expo.md

 Expo's current update service supports updates around 50 MiB.
 Updates are published both for OTA updates and to build standalone apps, which embed updates.
 See more about [optimizing updates](../../distribution/optimizing-updates/).

-You also can use the [bare workflow](../../bare/exploring-bare-workflow/) with the [`expo-updates`](../../versions/latest/sdk/updates/) library, which supports arbitrarily large updates hosted on your own server and embedded in apps compiled on your own computer.
+You also can use the [bare workflow](../../bare/exploring-bare-workflow/) with the [`expo-updates`](../../versions/latest/sdk/updates/) library, which supports arbitrarily large updates that are self-hosted or embedded in apps compiled on your own computer.

 </p>
 </details>